mabel-dev/opteryx/README.md

 <img align="centre" alt="archaeopteryx" height="104" src="opteryx.png" />

-## Opteryx is a embedable distributed SQL query engine.
+## A query engine for your data, no database required

 [![Opteryx Documentation](https://img.shields.io/badge/get%20started-documentation-brightgreen.svg)](https://mabel-dev.github.io/opteryx/)

 ----

+**NOTE**
-NOTE: Opteryx is an alpha product.
+!Opteryx is an alpha product.
 Alpha means different things to different people, to us, being alpha means:

 - Some features you may expect from a Query Engine may not be available
 - Some features may have undetected bugs in them